Articles & Videos

 Trolleys: This storage solution is great for teachers sharing books across different classrooms, or for those short on space.
 You can also store each set of books on a different shelf to keep books with the same difficulty level together.

 Brochure stands: An efficient way to see the cover of each Decodable Reader and its focus grapheme is to display the books in a brochure stand.
-It comes with the added benefit of the beautiful covers being on display, and if you love a rainbow bookshelf, you can even arrange the books by their cover colour!
+It comes with the added benefit of the beautiful covers being on display – adding to student engagement appeal!

 Book tubs: Place book tubs containing the Decodable Readers at the front of your classroom or in a reading corner to encourage students to read the books multiple times.
 You can even use colour-coded tubs that match the colours of the Decodable Reader sets!